Home

 George Grant’s Calculating Machines

-In 1876 Grant exhibited at the 1876 USA Centennial Exposition in Philadelphia, two calculating machines.
-The first was a magnificent differential machine (see differential machine of Grant).
+In 1876 Grant exhibited two calculating machines at the 1876 USA Centennial Exposition in Philadelphia.
+The first was a magnificent differential machine.
 The second exhibited machine was a smaller calculating device (also known as the grasshopper adding machine), which was described in the first two patents from 1872 and 1873 (see the figure below).
-In the official report of United States Centennial Commission is mentioned:
+In the official report of the United States Centennial Commission is mentioned:

 The most important exhibits of this class [Mechanical Calculation] were the two calculating machines of Mr. George B. Grant, of Cambridge, Massachusetts, the larger one of which is arranged to combine and print functions involving 100 elements.
 The combination of the several parts is extremely simple; the number of elements can be indefinitely increased, and the machine acts with the greatest certainty.
 The smaller machine, or arithmometer, is an adding-machine, which successfully rivals the well-known one of Colmar.
 The adding-machine of Petersson, of Norway, also deserves special mention here.